seratch/slack-next-generation-platform-tutorials/01_The_Simplest_Hello_World/README.md

 If you see `Connected, awaiting events` log message, the app is successfully connected to Slack!
 You can hit "Ctrl + C" to terminate the local app process if you want to stop the app.

 This app is still empty.
 So, let's add some files to the project.
-As you may already notice, Slack's next-generation platform apps run on [Deno runtime](https://deno.land/), a novel JavaScript runtime.
+As you may already notice, Slack's next-generation platform apps run on [Deno](https://deno.land/), a novel JavaScript runtime.
 Thus, for coding and editing files in your project, using [VS Code](https://code.visualstudio.com/) along with [the official Deno plugin](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno) is the best recommended.

 ## Hello World with Webhook Trigger